jfmow/noti/README.md

 For this app I have created a **custom build** of pocketbase which requires you to build it locally, and use the schema.
 You can customise the schema to you liking but **be aware of certain requirements in the main.go for table names etc.**

 Build: [https://github.com/jfmow/pocketbase](https://github.com/jfmow/pocketbase)

+---
+Z-INDEX for tabed popup: 10 & 11
+Z-INDEX for Corner popup: 15,16
+Z-INDEX for dialog (dropdown): 13,14